epolisensky/VLITE/p3/OUTLINE.md

 1. *Consult run configuration file to determine if catalog cross-matching is to be run for all detected sources or just new sources.*
-2. Extract catalog sources from the first sky survey table specified in the run configuration file using same range in RA & Dec spanned by image used to extract sources from the AssocSource table in Stage 5.
+2. Extract catalog sources from the first sky survey table specified in the run configuration file using same cone search used to extract sources from the AssocSource table in Stage 5.
 2. Cross-match VLITE sources with the extracted catalog sources.
 3. Update the catalog_id, match_id, min_DeRuiter columns in AssocSource table
 with match results.